s-macke/starflight-reverse/README.md

 }

 ```
-The instruction pointer (the si register above) points to the address of the Forth "word" in memory.
+The instruction pointer variable points to the address of the Forth "word" in memory.
 The word contains the address to the assemler code of the word and optional data.
 This is a space efficient encoding, but speedwise it is a catastrophe.

 ## Translation ##